 - Trafficking of benefits for ineligible items or cash

-- Investigating fraud allegations received from our hotline and other sources
+- Investigate fraud allegations received from our hotline and other sources

-- Monitoring the number of replacement cards issued to each recipient
+- Monitor the number of replacement cards issued to each recipient

-- Monitoring social media sites for advertisement of FoodShare cards or benefits for sale
+- Monitor social media sites for advertisement of FoodShare cards or benefits for sale

-The Investigation and Technical Assistance Unit is responsible for investigating recipient fraud, providing technical assistance to our local agency partners on fraud, developing client and general public educational material and acting as a special operations team as needed.
+The Investigation and Technical Assistance Unit is responsible for investigating recipient fraud, providing technical assistance to our local agency partners, offering educational material to recipients and the general public, and acting as a special operations team as needed.